Rob Miller Lake District paintings

 OIL PAINTINGS OF DERWENTWATER

-Vibrant Autumn: The colours of Catbells and Derwentwater in all their moods paint a picture of Adventure
+Vibrant Autumn: The hues of Catbells and Derwentwater, in their varying moods, create a tapestry of adventure.

 • A painting of a landscape with trees and a house in the background.